AndrewFromMelbourne/raspi_serialnumber/README.md

 Get the serial number using the Raspberry Pi Mailbox interface

-# serialnumber_vcgencmd.c
+# serialnumber_vcgencmd_using_bcm_host.c

-Get the serial number using libbcm_host
+Get the serial number using vcgencmd using libbcm_host

+# serialnumber_vcgencmd_via_ioctl.c

+Get the serial number using vcgencmd using ioctl

 # build